Notes on Methodology and Sources of Data

 Data on foreign aid to Asian countries comes from the US Department of State's ForeignAssitance.gov Explorer and reflects only spent amounts, not obligations.
 Data reflects the US fiscal year (October - September) not the calendar year and is compiled from a number of US government agency sources, details of which can be found here.

 US goods and services export data is estimated by the Trade Partnership (Washington, DC).
 This data collected from the US Bureau of Economic Analysis (BEA), the International Trade Administration (ITA), US Department of Agriculture, and Moody’s Analytics data and tracked to the point of origin by the Trade Partnership.
 Unless otherwise noted, data is aggregated by NAICS level 3 categories for goods, and BEA33 categories for services.
+For more information on the Trade Partnership's data collection and analysis methodology, click here.

 Supplemental information comes from the US Commerce Department's BEA, and ITA.
 Services data is not available for some countries in the Asia Matters for America/America Matters for Asia and ASEAN Matters for America/America Matters for ASEAN publications.
 Services data is limited to Australia, Brunei, China, Hong Kong, India, Indonesia, Japan, South Korea, Malaysia, New Zealand, Philippines, Singapore, Taiwan, Thailand, and Vietnam.